nzakas/understandinges6/manuscript/09-Classes.md

 ### Derived Classes from Expressions

 Perhaps the most powerful aspect of derived classes in ECMAScript 6 is the ability to derive a class from an expression.
-You can use `extends` with any expression, and if the expression resolves to a function with `[[Construct]]` and a prototype, the class will work.
+You can use `extends` with any expression as long as the expression resolves to a function with `[[Construct]]` and a prototype.
 For example:

 ```js
 function Rectangle(length, width) {